datastax/spark-cassandra-connector/doc/0_quick_start.md

  - DataStax Cassandra driver for your Cassandra version

 This driver does not depend on the Cassandra server code.
-For a detailed dependency list, see project dependencies in the `build.sbt` file.
+For a detailed dependency list, see project dependencies in the `project/CassandraSparkBuild.scala` file.

 Add the cassandra-driver-spark.jar and its dependency jars to the following classpaths: